WGSExtract/WGSExtract.github.io/README.md

 * To the [Github community](https://github.com/) for their free support to open source projects like this one

 # Windows Release Users
-Some have downloaded the **WGSE** tool solely to gain access to the Win10 native executables of the Bioinformatic Tools that we make available.
-These are installed on Windows systems.
-You can use these Bioinformatic tools independently after installing the **WGS Extract** program on Windows.
-Look in the cygwin64/usr/local folder for all the bioinformatic tools.
-Just add cygwin/bin and cygwin/usr/local/bin to your PATH to make the programs available in the command line of CMD, Powershell or the native BASH there.
+Some have downloaded the **WGS Extract** tool solely to gain access to the MS Windows native executables of the Bioinformatic Tools we include.
+You can use these Bioinformatic tools independent of the **WGS Extract** program.
+Look in the cygwin64/usr/local folder for the bioinformatic tools.
+Just add cygwin/bin and cygwin/usr/local/bin to your PATH to make the programs available from the command line of CMD, Powershell or the native BASH included there (not the very old BASH supplied with Windows).

-In v4, this is a full, BASE environment of Cygwin64 captured as of the stated release date.
-The bioinformatic tools are compiled to this same versions on that release date.
-So do not update the cygwin64 libraries direftly else the bioinformatic tools may break.
+In v4, this is a full, BASE environment of Cygwin64 that is captured as of the stated release date.
+The bioinformatic tools are compiled to this same version on that release date.
+So do not update the cygwin64 libraries else the bioinformatic tools may break.

-The CygWin64 tools natively compiled to a Windows platform can be slower than native Linux binaries on the same platform.
-The Windows **WSLG** environment with Ubuntu Linux using the Linux versions of the bioinformatic tools can be installed and used also.
-Once **WSLG** becomes more complete and supported in Windows 11, we will likely avoid delivering Windows executables all together and simply ask Windows users to install and use **WSLG** for running **WGS Extract**.
-At which time we can consider becoming a Bioconda package as well.
-We do not provide support for the use of **WSGE** on **WSLG** at this time.
-Recent changes in the **WSL2** file system in the last year finally made **WGSE** possible and generally faster than the Cygwin64 native binaries.
+Windows 11 **WSLG** with Ubuntu Linux Desktop (not server from the Microsoft Store) can be used to install and run **WGS Extract**.
+You have to tune **WSLG** parameters to get effective use of your disk space, CPU cores and memory.
+But this can sometimes be better than the native Windows executables.
 This occurs because the Windows kernel cannot support some fundamental features from Unix / Linux that the bioinformatic tools rely on (e.g. memory mapped files).

-# New Cloud Hosting Server
-We started life by hosting everything on a paid Google Drive account in 2020.
-But it has been frought with issues for years.
-Google keeps lowering the maximum size of a direct-link, downloaded file.
-And then thwarts the work-arounds to get around that so programs can download large files internally.
-Thise even when using a paid account.
-Google clearly only want to support sharing of tiny Google Docs files.
-Not public access files without first requiring interactive registration.
-Luckily, we discovered MS OneDrive does not have these issues and restrictions.
-But are use of Bot.ly shortened links could not be used on MS Onedrive files (some legal spat between the companies).
-This restriction was finally lifted sometime in Spring 2023.
-Allowing us to completely transfer all file storage and serving operations to MS Onedrive with direct link downloads.
-Historical pages and releases will likely have non-functional Google Drive links which have to be patched.
-The v1, v2 and v3 releases may appear offline as a result.
-2 weeks after this revamp, it was discovered a few reference genomes did not make the transition.
-In trying to restore those, we messed up the share links for other files.
-We really need to just get our own server to avoid the cryptic share links and limitations or personal cloud storage providers.
 ```
 SHA256:   TBD
  *WGSExtract-Alphav35_31Jul2022_installer.zip (may not be same version available above)